Bonding Structure and Properties of Ion Enhanced Reactive Magnetron Sputtered Silicon Carbonitride Films

 Amorphous silicon carbonitride (a-SiCN) films were synthesized by ion enhanced radio-frequency (rf) magnetron sputtering from a Si4C target using a mixture of Ar and N2 gases.
 The oxidation resistance of the films was investigated in an oxygen atmosphere over the temperature range of 0-1000 °C. X-ray photoelectron spectroscopy showed that the a-SiCN films exhibited a well-defined Si-C-N bonding structure.
 The composition, density, hardness, and stress were uniquely characterized with respect to the average energy per deposited atom.
 Under optimum deposition conditions a-SiCN films can be prepared to exhibit high density (>2.6 g cm-3), high hardness (>25 GPa), and enhanced oxidization resistance at temperatures up to 800 °C.

 Lillard, Robert, "Bonding Structure and Properties of Ion Enhanced Reactive Magnetron Sputtered Silicon Carbonitride Films" (2000).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 437.